-The Thematic ETF Report, including its thematic classification system, fall under the supervision of the Global X Thematic Classification Committee.
+The Thematic ETF Report, including its thematic classification system, fall under the supervision of the Global X Thematic Classification committee.
 This committee consists of members from Global X's research and product teams who have extensive knowledge and familiarity with thematic investing and the ETF industry.
-The objective of the committee is to ensure proper definition, classification, and identification of the universe of thematic ETFs.
-The committee meets at least quarterly to review the classification system, as well as on an ad-hoc basis to review new ETF launches or ETFs that change their strategy.
+The objective of the committee is to ensure, in a best efforts basis, a definition, classification, and identification of the universe of thematic ETFs.
+The committee meets at least quarterly to review the classification system, as well as on an adhoc basis to review new ETF launches or ETFs that change their strategy.